ASSESS - REGRESS - PROGRESS

 Now what happens if we go back in time and you get yourself assessed properly and we find that your hip actually has very poor internal rotation and the arch of your foot collapses, along with some weak gluteus medius muscles? well just any one of these issues can cause horrible knee pains.
 So unless you address the main problem then you are setting yourself up for further knock-backs.

-I experienced many of these very problems myself and its one of the reasons I do what I do, and you can now benefit from my mistakes as well as my education.
-Books don't tell you everything and relying on youtube can be deadly, you have to go out in the world and experience things for yourself and all over time.
+I have experienced many of these very problems myself and its one of the reasons I can match up experience with education to do what.
+You can now benefit from my mistakes as well as my education.

 The decision is yours.